• Home

 1. Never make anything forbidden for them

 Whenever someone requests a child not to do something, he/she will invariably do that and defy your instructions.
-So a slightly offbeat approach is the need of the day.
+So, a slightly offbeat approach is the need of the day.
 Show the kids how they can use the internet and the various social media channels in a fun and informative way.
 Keep the rules simple at first.
-You can tell them to adopt the rule of asking the parents first or let them understand that if they have not played a game or used a particular app at home then they should not try that when they are away from their comfort zone – home.
+You can tell them to adopt the rule of asking the parents first, or let them understand that if they have not played a game or used a particular app at home, then they should not try that when they are away from their comfort zone – home.
 As the kids get older, you can modify your instructions and restrictions accordingly.

 1. Do not give too much Information

 When you give information about social media, do not make it scary; it should be simple.
-We do no tell kids that they will fly through the air if they do not wear seat belts; we just tell them that wearing it makes them safe and it is the rules.
+We do not tell kids that they will fly through the air if they do not wear seat belts; we just tell them that wearing it makes them safe and it is the rule.
 Kids will always trust you when you do not give too much information and keep the conversation simple.

 1. Make your tween the expert on social media